 Learn more about chatbots and their functionality

 In most cases, users interact with a chatbot via messages.
 However, there are voice chatbots as well.
-Usually, a chatbot texts a user in a chat and engages them in the conversation.
+Usually, chatbots text a user in a chat and engages them in the conversation.

 There are two main ways to configure a chatbot.
 You can code it from scratch.
 But if you don’t have such experience, you’ll need a live chat guide and developers’ help.
-Or you can use a platform for it.
-Most services offer convenient chatbot builders with an intuitive interface.
+Or you can use a service for it.
+Most services offer convenient chat bot builders with an intuitive interface.

 Then you come up with different scenarios and launch chatbots on your website.

-You can choose the best plan, or try to build your first chatbot for free on the 7-day trial.
+You can choose the best plan, or try to build your first chat bot without code for free on the 7-day trial.